patrick-may/patrick-may.github.io/_pages/about.md

 ---

-:wave: Welcome! :wave:
+:wave: Hello!

-My name is Patrick May, I am a 4th year computer science student at the College of Wooster, minoring in Mathematics and Music.
-My specific interests in the software development world are on lower level development, energy efficient computing, and secure programming.
-Beyond the technical, I want to use my interdisciplinary experience as a liberal arts student to understand the broader context of where technology fits into our current world.
-My current college commitments include:
+My name is Patrick May, I am a new graduate that recently finished my computer science degree at the College of Wooster, minoring in Mathematics and Music.
+My specific interests in the software development world are on programming languages and program analysis, both static and dynamic.
+My quest of understanding the ennumerable abstractions in modern day software is always ongoing as well.
+I scratch my artistic itch through playing my cello both individually and in a larger group.

-- **Course Assistant** for *CSCI 200: Algorithm Analysis* (Spring 2024)
-- **Trustee** of the *Hans H. Jenny Investment Club*
-- **Cellist** in the *Wooster Symphony*
-- **Captain/Enthusiast** in the *Wooster Competitive Programming Team*
+Currently, I am transitioning from my undergraduate experience to full time work in my field of study (an incredibly lucky position).
+Hence, I am not currently looking for further work opportunities, but am always happy to chat.

-Currently I am embarking on my [Senior Independent Thesis](https://wooster.edu/academics/research/is/) as part of my requirements for graduation.
-As a computer science major, I am personally interested in understanding *energy costs* of running programs.
-In my Junior Independent Study, a heavily whittled down semester long project, I worked towards *dynamic program analysis* by creating a simple profiling tool [:cow: Prof](https://github.com/patrick-may/Energy-Efficiency-Profiler).
-As a senior, I am working on making a *static analysis* tool for understanding energy costs of simple programs.
-Additionally, I am both working part time for my past summer internship role as a QA Automation Engineer @ Webstaurant and searching for new graduate roles.
-My personal software interests lie within **performance** and **efficiency** engineering existing systems.
+In my final year of undergrad, I completed my [Senior Independent Thesis](https://wooster.edu/academics/research/is/) as part of my requirements for graduation.
+I personally find energy costs of programming to be a fascinating area of research, so my senior thesis ended up being a preliminary expedition into the field of static analysis in the context of energy modeling of the ARM assembly language.
+As a junior, I investigated *dynamic program analysis* by creating a simple profiling tool [:cow: Prof](https://github.com/patrick-may/Energy-Efficiency-Profiler).

 In the summer of 2023, I gained a lot of experience as a quality assurance automation intern working at WebstaurantStore.
 More insights about my most recent summer experience can be found in my blog post [here](/blog/2023/webstaurant-qa-internship).